AMRC-FactoryPlus/amrc-connectivity-stack/docs/edge-deployments.md

 `{{name}}` and `{{hostname}}` from the content of the entry.
 Hostname is only available for deployments, and may be empty for a floating deployment.

+### HelmRelease template ConfigDB Application

+The 'HelmRelease template' Application has UUID `88436128-09a3-4c9c-b7f4-b0e495137265`, and should have only a single entry with the same UUID.
+This entry is created by `acs-service-setup` and should not be modified.
+It is used by the Edge Sync operator and by the Cluster Manager when a Flux HelmRelease resource needs to be created.

 ### Edge Agent config ConfigDB Application